No sound in Windows Media Player

 Check your Windows volume and sound settings

 Ensure that the volume icon in the notification area is not turned all the way down or muted, as it causes you not to hear any sound.
 If you're still having volume issues, visit the following link.

 If only some of the movies you're playing do not get sound, it's likely you have a codec issue.
 Codecs allow movie files to be smaller.
 However, the proper codec needs to be installed for the Media Player to read the movie.
 Essentially, they both need to speak the same "language" so they may communicate.

-If the location of where you downloaded the file did not contain a link to download the codec as well, we suggest you view our codec dictionary for additional options.
+If the location of where you downloaded the file did not contain a link to download the codec as well, we suggest you view our codec definition for additional options.

 Make sure the equalizer is balanced